Thursday, March 31, 2016

 Stormlord

-Hewson never seem to disappoint and in 1989 they released a platformer with a difference.
-Stormlord is a puzzler of sorts with stunning aesthetics and challenging gameplay.
-It's set within a world of myths and legends, you are the Stormlord - a muscle-bound Viking dude with the responsibility of rescuing trapped fairies from the clutches of a wicked queen.
+Hewson never seemed to disappoint and in 1989 they released a platformer with a difference.
+Stormlord is a puzzler of sorts, with stunning aesthetics, and challenging gameplay.
+It's set within a world of myths and legends - you are the Stormlord, a muscle-bound Viking dude who is responsible for rescuing fairies from the clutches of a wicked queen.

 Occasionally you might find yourself blowing romantic kisses at the scantily clad fairies and, in return, they grace you with their fallen tears.
-Aww, this sounds far too girly, right?
+This sounds far too girly, right?
 Well, prepare thyself because you couldn't be more wrong.

-Graphics never really matter but it doesn't hurt to have gorgeous visuals so here's the first screenshot...
+Graphics never really matter but it doesn't hurt to have gorgeous visuals!
+Here is the first screenshot...

 Completing the first level produces lots of fair love - and kisses!